-For the 2021 Census, the data used are from the General Profiles product by ABS unless otherwise specified.
+For the 2016 Census, the data used are from the Quick Stats product by ABS unless otherwise specified.
 Great care needs to be taken in comparing data from different products as the table populations or counting units may differ.)
-Care also needs to be taken with small numbers because of ABS measures to preserve confidentiality.17
+Care also needs to be taken with small numbers because of ABS measures to preserve confidentiality.
+In cases where small numbers can be problematic or misleading, statistics have been used from the locality of Mallacoota only.